coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 a sequence of arbitrary size.

-On the left-hand side, the part “``x s .. s y``” of the notation parses any number of times (but at least one time) a sequence of expressions separated by the sequence of tokens ``s`` (in the example, ``s`` is just “``;``”).
+On the left-hand side, the part “``x s .. s y``” of the notation parses any number of times (but at least once) a sequence of expressions separated by the sequence of tokens ``s`` (in the example, ``s`` is just “``;``”).

 The right-hand side must contain a subterm of the form either